I Must Have Them All!

 "Morgan" Silver U.S. $1 Coins 1878-1921

-Although the Silver Eagle is considered to be an official U.S. $1 “Legal Tender” coin, most collector’s do not consider it to be a “silver dollar”.
+Although the Silver Eagle is considered to be the currently official U.S. $1 “Legal Tender” coin, most collector’s do not consider it to be a “silver dollar” (as the reverse side states that it is).
 The most famous silver dollars were the Morgan Dollar and the Peace Dollar.
 The Morgan Dollar was designed by George T. Morgan and was minted from 1878 to 1921.
 The Peace Dollar (below) was designed by Anthony de Francisci and was minted from 1921 to 1935.
-As a bullion coin, these contain about 0.7 ounce of silver, and you might expect to pay between $16 for a common date “circulated” condition coin (GOOD to about FINE), and $30 for a common uncirculated coin.
-(Silver is about $17 an ounce today, 11/12/09)
+As a bullion coin, these contain about 0.7 ounce of silver, and you might expect to pay between $21 for a common date “circulated” condition coin (GOOD to about FINE), and $50 for a common uncirculated coin.
+(Silver is about $17 an ounce today, October 3, 2014) The numismatic (antique) value of these dollar coins has allowed them to increase in value beyond their actual bullion value.
+Many were melted to pay World War I debts, and since then to manufacture one ounce “rounds” and commemorative ingots sold by private mints. the mintage figures in guidebooks only hint at their real value, based upon scarcity, because they are all incorrect at the present time.
+As much as 90% of certain dates and mint-marked silver dollars have been melted and are forever gone from the hands of potential collectors!
+Carson City (Nevada) minted dollars are among the rarest existing, and most often melted down by the U.S. Mint.

 U.S. "Peace" Silver $1 Coin